y9c/cfutils/README.md

 - [ ] return quality score in output
 - [ ] fix issue that selected base is not in the middle
 - [ ] fix plot_chromatograph rendering bug

+- [ ] add projection feature to make align and assemble possible